 The easiest way to get to Pokhara is through a 30 minutes flight.
 If you are not willing to fly, you can take a minibus or tourist bus.
-Tourist buses leave Jamal (near Thamel) at 7 am almost everyday of the week.
+Tourist buses leave Jamal (near Thamel) at 7 am almost every day of the week.

 What to do in Pokhara?

 Pokhara hosts most of the adventure sports in Nepal.
 Paragliding, boating, bungee jumping, zip flying and skydiving are some of them.
-Most travelers plan these activities before or after the trek as Pokhara offers all to start or end the trek.
+Most travellers plan these activities before or after the trek as Pokhara offers all to start or end the trek.

 All kinds of hotels, restaurants, bars, cafes, lodges and resorts can be found in Pokhara.
 Most internationally known and other traditional varieties of food are available.
 You have a wide range of options in food and accommodation.
-Your accommodation options also range from cheap hotels as well as all star hotels with hefty prices.
+Your accommodation options also range from cheap hotels as well as all-star hotels with hefty prices.